-Delhi University also known as DU, established in 1922, is a public central university in India.
-Recognised as an Institute of Excellence by the UGC and accredited with an A++ grade by NAAC.
-DU comprises 91 affiliated colleges and 86 academic departments across its North Campus, South Campus, and off-campus centres.
+Delhi University (DU), established in 1922, is a public central university in India.
+Recognised as an Institute of Excellence by the UGC and accredited with an A++ Grade by NAAC.
+The University comprises 91 affiliated colleges and 86 academic departments across its North Campus, South Campus, and off-campus centres.

 - Ranked 48th in Delhi for Arts by Collegedunia Ranking 2026.

-- Secured 328th position globally in the QS World University Rankings 2026.
+- Secured the 328th position globally in the QS World University Rankings 2026.

 Courses Offered at DU